Ewallet App Development: Ultimate Guide for 2025

 Step 4: Launch and Maintenance

-After creating a catchy, and super effective e-wallet app, what else?
-The next step is to release your product for the consumption of your target market.
+After creating a catchy and super effective digital wallet app, what else?
+The next step is to release your product for your target market.

 However, work doesn’t end with just launching your product, as you need to expend a great deal of time on maintaining it.
-Beyond that, you also need to curate strategies to ensure that your target audience knows that your e-wallet exists.
+Beyond that, you also need to curate branding strategies to ensure that your target audience knows that your digital wallet exists.

 Also, maintenance is key!

-To properly maintain your e-wallet product, you need a fully dedicated app maintenance team.
+To properly maintain your e-wallet product, you need fully dedicated app maintenance and support services.

-Normally, this team will comprise just a few developers, and their budget in an ideal scenario is 25% of the app development cost.
+Normally, a dedicated team will comprise just a few developers, and their budget in an ideal scenario is 25% of the app development cost.
 That means a $100,000 app will need an annual maintenance budget of $25,000.

 Irrespective of your app type, the bulk of your budget for this phase will be expended on the following: